taichi-dev/taichi/README.md

 ## Contributing

-We welcome feedback and comments!
-If you would like to contribute to Taichi, please check out [CONTRIBUTING.md](CONTRIBUTING.md).
+We'd love to hear your comments or any of your feedback!
+If you would like to contribute to Taichi, please check out the [Contribution Guidelines](CONTRIBUTING.md) first.

 ## Contributors